-From the best hiking trails to how long you should stay for, this is everything you need to know about the Bastei and the Bastei Bridge in Saxony, Germany
+From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

-I’ll forgive you if you haven’t heard of the Bastei Bridge before; I hadn’t either before I came to Saxony.
+I’ll forgive you if you haven’t heard of the Bastei Bridge before; I hadn’t either until I came to Saxon Switzerland recently.

-However, if you’re looking for one of the best things to do in Germany, they don’t come more magical than hiking to the Bastei Bridge.
+However, if you’re looking for one of the best things to do in Germany, they don’t come more magical than the Bastei Bridge hike.

 There’s something so special about this place.
-It’s almost as if the Bastei Bridge is a secret from a forgotten fairy-tale.
+It’s almost as if the Bastei Bridge is from a forgotten fairy-tale.
 Think Hansel and Gretel but without the scary bits.
-You’ll see what I mean when you watch my video below!

 I arrived at the Bastei Bridge just as the sun was setting over the mountains in the distance.